zacsketches/yun/libzmq.md

 ####LibZMQ
 This is the process I went through to get libzmq built on Arduino Yun.
+I've tried to explain in detail how I did it, but you may need to look up some commands or other stuff in the man pages on your host because those man pages are not stored on the Yun to conserve space.

+In order to build libzmq on the Yun you must have already followed a few steps covered previously in my other docs.
+Specifically, you must already expanded the file system (I am using a 32G class U3 SD card) and you must have gotten yun-gcc working.
+Additionally,
+you will need to have updated your `/etc/hosts` file to to identify the IP address for your youn so that commands like `ssh root@yun` know the right IP to connect to.

-I was having trouble cloning the git repo for libzmq similar to the challenge described [here](https://walkerlindley.wordpress.com/2014/03/12/arduino-yun-and-git/) to get the source code onto the Yun.
+I was having trouble cloning the git repo for libzmq on the the Yun, similar to thechallenge described [here](https://walkerlindley.wordpress.com/2014/03/12/arduino-yun-and-git/).

-So I got the source, by downloading the zip file on my host mac from this [github link](https://zeromq/libzmq/archive/master.zip) and then `scp`'ing it over to the Yun.
+So I got the source, by downloading the zip file on my host mac from this [github link](https://zeromq/libzmq/archive/master.zip) and then `scp`'ing it over to the Yun like this:
+`scp libzmq-master.zip root@yun:/mnt/sda1`

-But `unzip` is not installed by default so I used `opkg install unzip` to remedy that little bump in the road.
+But `unzip` is not installed by default on the yun to unpack the .zip file Ijust `scp`'d.
+So I used `opkg install unzip` to remedy that little bump in the road.
 After unzipping I noticed that the ./configure file had was exactly, `configure.ac`, an autoconf configure script.
 You guessed it, `autoconf` is not an available package